rtm516/GeyserMC-wiki/Understanding-the-Config.md

   address: 0.0.0.0
   # The port that will listen for connections
   port: 19132
-  # Some hosting services change your Java port everytime you open the server, and require the same port to be used for Bedrock.
+  # Some hosting services change your Java port everytime you start the server and require the same port to be used for Bedrock.
   # This option makes the Bedrock port the same as the Java port every time you start the server.
   # This option is for the plugin version only.
   clone-remote-port: false
   # The MOTD that will be broadcasted to Minecraft: Bedrock Edition clients.
-Irrelevant if "passthrough-motd" is set to true
+This is irrelevant if "passthrough-motd" is set to true
   motd1: "GeyserMC"
   motd2: "Another GeyserMC forced host."
+  # The Server Name that will be sent to Minecraft: Bedrock Edition clients.
+This is visible in both the pause menu and the settings menu.
+  server-name: "Geyser"
 remote:
   # The IP address of the remote (Java Edition) server
+  # If it is "auto", for standalone version the remote address will be set to 127.0.0.1,
+  # for plugin versions, Geyser will attempt to find the best address to connect to.
-  address: 127.0.0.1
+  address: auto
   # The port of the remote (Java Edition) server
+  # For plugin versions, if address has been set to "auto", the port will also follow the server's listening port.
   port: 25565
   # Authentication type.
 Can be offline, online, or floodgate (see https://github.com/GeyserMC/Geyser/wiki/Floodgate).
   auth-type: online